 Jemaa el-Fna

 Jemaa el-Fna is the main market in Marrakesh.
 It’s located on the main square of the medina.
-During daytime you will find very few things, mainly juice stands (recommended), henna tattoo places [semi permanent tattoo, disappear by itself within a couple weeks] that are very popular with tourists and few more.
+During daytime you will find very few things, mainly juice stands (recommended), henna tattoo places [semi-permanent tattoo, disappear by itself within a couple weeks] that are very popular with tourists.

-You will also find people with monkeys who will approach you silently until you are in reach for the monkeys to grab you and scare you to death (our case).
-If you don’t startle like you are about to be murdered they will try to get you to play with them and take some pictures for a fee.
-Warning: they are tied by chains, and when the market closes they are locked up in tinny cages.
+You will also find people with monkeys.
+They will approach you silently until you are within the monkey’s reach and the monkeys will grab you and scare you to death (our case).
+If you don’t startle like you are about to be murdered, they will try to get you to play with them and take some pictures for a fee.
+Warning: the monkeys are tied by chains, and when the market closes, they are locked up in tinny cages.

-There is also the snake charmer with its intimidating cobra snakes but don’t be afraid, their venom or teeth have been taken out.
+There is also the snake charmer with its intimidating cobra snakes.
+But don’t be afraid, their venom or teeth have been taken out.
 Do pay attention to the guy with a sneak in his hands!! (not a cobra).
-He will approach you, then offer you to touch the sneak.
-If you do it know this: before you realize what is happening, your hand touching the snake is already holding it and the rest of its body is around your shoulders.
-The guy is meters away next to your friends waiting for your picture being taken.
+He will approach you and encourage you to touch the sneak.
+If you do it, know this: before you realize what is happening, your hand touching the snake is already holding it and the rest of its body is around your shoulders.
+The guy is meters away next to your friends waiting for your pictures to be taken.
 These people should be renamed human charmer.

-The market comes to life during night time when the sun gives people a break and lets them live another day.
+The market comes to life at nighttime when the sun gives people a break and lets them live another day.
 The square gets filled with food stands and many street performers as well as many crazy rarities such as the “dentist”, people who help remove bad teeth for a tip.
 Just like that.
 In the middle of the market.
 How to identify them?
 Look for the guy with a neckless of teeth.

 Le Grand Balcon du Café Glacier